Skip to main content

 Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your rewrite.yml create a new recipe with a unique name.
 For example: com.yourorg.ParameterizedLoggingExample.
 Here's how you can define and customize such a recipe within your rewrite.yml:

 rewrite.yml